FStarLang/FStar/INSTALL.md

 - On Windows 7/8 with .NET framework 4.5 and F# v3.0 :
   - Either using VisualStudio 2013, open FStar/VS/FStar.sln and build solution.
-  - or, with Cygwin's GNU make (4.0), run "make" from FStar/src

 - On Linux or Mac OS X using Mono:
   - Install mono 3.10.x and fsharp 3.1.x